Logo Doctoral Certificate Program in Agricultural Economics Deutsch

 Course description

-In the framework of simple deterministic microeconomic models the mechanics of household responses to economic signals are discussed and in part simulated in computer models.
-The objective of the course is to deepen the familiarity with and understanding of major concepts of neoclassical economic theory which are relevant for the analysis of the behaviour of rural households in developing and transition countries.
+The objective of the course is to deepen the understanding of major concepts of microeconomic theory which are relevant for the analysis of the behaviour of rural households in developing and transition countries.
+The presentation uses graphical and algebraic approaches and numerical examples.

 Course outline